omirho/climate-data-visualization-spark/README.md

 # climate-data-visualization-spark
-Application to interactive visualization of climate data using spark with scala.
+Application showing interactive visualization of climate data using spark with scala.